AhmedMoamen62/ROS_Task/README.md

 roscore
 ```

-now you will need to run 3 viewers to view each point cloud\
+now you will need to run 3 viewers to view each point cloud <br/>

 `Note:` you will need to zoom out to fit the point cloud